 (Both the mentor/discipler and ssa/ma/tx overcomer should read this and agree on it.
 If you have points of disagreement, you should certainly discuss them; but if you cannot resolve your disagreements, perhaps you should not work together.)

-The Keys program is designed to help people overcome same-sex attractions (ssa), minor attractions (maa, or minor-attracted adults), and transsexuality (tx).
+The Keys program is designed to help people overcome same-sex attractions (ssa), minor attractions (ma), and transsexuality (tx).
 The focus is on the roots of the issues and not just outward behaviors.
-Many people who have the attractions have never acted upon them, and help needs to be available to them also.
+Many people who have the attractions have never acted upon them, and the Keys program is available to help them also.
 If you work this program, very few questions will be asked about your sex life or fantasy life.
 The program focuses on helping people overcome temptation by changing thoughts and attitudes.

 The Bible (Old Testament, also known as the Hebrew Scriptures, and the New Testament) is the primary textbook of the Keys program.
 It says that we are all sinners, and that none of us are good enough by ourselves to come before a holy, just, and sovereign God.
 Ssa/ma/tx people are neither better nor worse than other people.
 Just because some sins are less common, they are not worse in the eyes of God.
 Just because some sins are done by everybody, they are not more acceptable to God.
 While the social consequences of different sins vary, and the legal system has to treat them differently, the eternal consequences of any sin are the same.
 We ALL need redemption in Christ no matter who we are or what we have done.